jpype-project/jpype/doc/userguide.rst

 Java synchronization support can be split into two categories.
 The first is the ``synchronized`` keyword, both as prefix on a method and as a block inside a method.
-The second are the different methods available on the Object class (``notify, notifyAll, wait``).
+The second are the three methods available on the Object class (``notify, notifyAll, wait``).

 To support the ``synchronized`` functionality, JPype defines a method called